kyle-west/bashful/README.md

 on how to improve my toolset, so feel free to pitch ideas or enhancements on the [Issue Page](https://github.com/kyle-west/bashful/issues).

+# Tools in the Suite and their Documentation

+A list of available tools and their usages can be found on the [Documentation Page](/docs/index.md).

 # Installing

 Though most of the code is not written in JavaScript, I use the Node Package